LasithaAmarasinghe/3D-Mapper/README.md

 # 3D-Mapper
-* 3D-Mapper is a 3D plotting device made for short-range object detection powered by Atmega 2560.
+* 3D-Mapper is a 3D plotting device made for short-range object detection powered by [ATmega 2560](data sheets/ATMEGA2560.PDF).
 * This is developed for the semester 4 project under EN 2160: Electronic Design Realization.

 ## Working Principle